 This is a story about one of my very first teachers, Janet Daijogo.
 She’s the one who taught me how to tie my shoes and how to read my first book.
-I’m just one of hundreds of kids who’ve passed through her kindergarten classroom in the fifty-five years she’s taught.
+I’m just one of hundreds of kids who’ve passed through her kindergarten classroom in the more than fifty years she’s taught.

 There’s a really special way in which way Mrs. Daijogo talks to kids.
 She employs a candor you don’t usually hear from adults.
 It’s as if she’s letting her students know she really sees them.
 She asks for their respect, and in turn gives them hers.

 Spend a morning in her classroom, and you can see her years of experience shine.
 What you might not be able tell is that Mrs. Daijogo never attended kindergarten.
 And that’s because when Mrs. Daijogo was five — the same age as her students — she and her whole family were forced from their home and incarcerated.
 Mrs. Daijogo grew up in Pescadero.
 Her parents were sugar pea farmers.

 “My mother wanted to be a teacher but she couldn't be a teacher because there was racial prejudice at work,” says Mrs. Daijogo.
 “So she went back to the farm and married my father, who was also a farmer.”

 Mrs. Daijogo has vivid memories of the military police banging on her family’s door and searching the house.

 “I was so frightened that I sat on the bed and I remember digging my fingernails into my legs so that I wouldn't scream,” Mrs. Daijogo remembers.
 “And for some reason I knew I had to be quiet . . . and what I know now as an adult is that is really trauma for a young child.”